 - The Maybank 2 Gold Card gives 50% discount for two diners at all SPG hotels and resorts in Malaysia, and 40% discount for three to 10 diners.
 It comes with a minimum income requirement of RM30,000 p.a., and the annual fee is waived for life.

-And click here to check out some of the other top dining credit cards in Malaysia.Apply now for a Citi, Alliance Bank, or a Standard Chartered Bank credit card, right here on Bbazaar, and get a PARKSON gift voucher worth RM150 upon card approval.
+And click here to check out some of the other top dining credit cards in Malaysia.Get a FREE Lazada voucher or IKEA Gift Card worth up to RM500 when you apply for a Citi, Alliance Bank or Standard Chartered Bank credit card, right here on BBazaar!
+APPLY TODAY!
 T&Cs apply.

 You may also like: